Christmas Team Building Activities to Build Morale and Fun at Work

 If you want to create an experience that your team will remember, try adding a charity team activity to your party.
 These activities can become the focal point of the afternoon or evening.

-Add a Christmas Charity Team Building Activity to Your Holiday Party Doing something for charity at Christmas time is always nice.
-However, when you combine a team building activity with the donation to charity you can increase the emotional draw of the donation exponentially.
-Years ago, I was leading a Build-A-Bike ® activity for a client just before Christmas, and we were donating the bikes to the local YMCA here in Dallas-Ft Worth.
-The director of the club gave a heartwarming speech just before kids from his club came rushing into the room to receive their new Christmas gifts.
+Doing something for charity at Christmas time is always nice.
+However, combining a team building activity with the donation to charity can increase the emotional draw of the event exponentially.
+Years ago, I was leading a Build-A-Bike ® activity for a client just before Christmas.
+We were donating the bikes to the local YMCA here in Dallas-Ft Worth.
+The club director gave a heartwarming speech.
+At the end of his speech kids from his club rushed into the room to receive their new Christmas gifts.

 He paused and responded, “See those two kids?
 They are brother and sister.
 Their dad got laid off from his job four months ago.
 The older brother came to me last week in tears because there were no gifts under the tree for his little sister.
 He was wondering if he could work for the club to earn extra money.
 Now, look at the two of them.
 They both have something special this Christmas.”

-I teared up a little too. a good charity team building activity can add a lot of positive emotion to your meeting!
+I teared up a little too.
+A good charity team building activity can add a lot of positive emotion to your meeting!

 What Makes the Charity Activities So Fun Is that They Combine Team Building and Charitable Donations.

 If you just give a box of bike parts to a group of eight people, most will just watch.
 A couple of the team members will open the box and begin to assemble the bike.
 The whole process won’t be much fun, by the way.
 That is why you want to make your charity activity an experience.
-Make the manual labor a small part of this experience.
-Focus more on the fun and less on the manual labor.
+Make manual labor a small part of this experience.
+Focus more on the fun and less on the labor.

 What Happens If You Have a Remote Team?
 Virtual Christmas Party Ideas.